The Malingsbo-Kloten Nature Reserve in Sweden

 Camping with caravans and motor homes is forbidden on all places in the Malingsbo-Kloten Nature Reserve, except on organized camping grounds.

-Tent camping is allowed at any places in the Malingsbo-Kloten Nature Reserve, but you need to leave your camping place without any trace.
+Tent camping is allowed along canoe trails and hiking trails in the Malingsbo-Kloten Nature Reserve, but you need to leave your camping place without any trace.